 You can learn more about Pell Grant eligibility here.

 No Loan Financial Aid Program

-Bowdoin College has a generous financial aid program which includes a “no loan” policy.
-This means that students admitted to Bowdoin will not receive any student loans in their financial aid package.
+not reported has a generous financial aid program which includes a “no loan” policy.
+This means that students admitted to not reported will not receive any student loans in their financial aid package.
 For students, this means that your financial aid package will only include scholarships, grants, and work study.

 Bowdoin Questbridge Scholarships